UEABIO/data-sci-v1/docs/05-data-wrangling-part-2.md

 * Make sure your workspace is set **not** to save objects from the environment [*between* sessions](#global-options).

 ## Activity: Test yourself
-### Head to Blackboard when complete and submit your answers to the quiz.

 **Question 1.** In order to subset a data by **rows** I should use the function <select class='webex-select'><option value='blank'></option><option value=''>select()</option><option value='answer'>filter()</option><option value=''>group_by()</option></select>